 Take Lisa Bardot of Bardot Brush, for example.
 She’s a Procreate ad digital art expert who has an impressive YouTube channel—but Bardot also embeds her YouTube videos on her website.

 That way, Bardot increases her videos’ exposure no matter how her audience found her—whether it be through social media, YouTube, or another channel.

 Stop waiting for your videos to go viral

 Growth on YouTube will be slow and steady—but every new YouTuber started right where you are now.
 Every successful channel on YouTube began from square one, and it was through consistent effort, strategic promotion, and community building that made it happen.

 Create a plan for promoting your videos and channel, stick with it, and you’ll find your audience and subscriber base growing in no time.
 And once people start subscribing, you can use your videos and description to encourage them to become email subscribers.

 Sending your content directly to your subscriber's inbox is the best way to keep their attention, show off your expertise, and build a meaningful relationship.
 And the easiest way to start building an email list is by creating a free landing page with ConvertKit—you can link this page in the description of your YouTube videos, your Instagram bio, and more!

-Sign up for your free ConvertKit account today, and start using email to promote your videos and stay connected with your audience.
+Sign up for your free ConvertKit account today, and start using email as one of your promotion strategies for your videos and stay connected with your audience.